Inux/universe/PLAN.md

   * Check for code duplication
   * Check for code complexity
 * UI Cleanup
-  * Make the UI more user-friendly
-  * Make the UI more responsive
-  * Make the UI more accessible
-  * Make the UI more modern
   * Check that Explore button is visible

 ## Phase 2: